rainst/drizzle-bug/README.md

 ```

 ## SCRIPTS FOR REPRODUCING AND TESTING

-Run `yarn pull` to reproduce the error.
+- Run `yarn pull` to reproduce the error. ❌

-Run `yarn downgrade` to install older versions of drizzle orm and kit and then `yarn pull:old`, the database will be introspected without errors.
+- Run `yarn downgrade` to install an older versions of the packages and then `yarn pull`, the database will be introspected without errors. ✅

+- Run `yarn downgrade:old` to install an older version of the packages that still use the old config based on driver rather than dialect and run `yarn pull:old` to introspect successfully. ✅

-Run `yarn latest` to go back and install the latest versions of drizzle orm and kit.
+- Run `yarn check-latest` to install the latest versions of drizzle orm and kit and run a pull to see if the bug has been fixed in the latest version available. 🔍

 ## WHAT I AM TRYING TO DO

 The database contains raw data extracted from Microsoft Flight Simulator 2020 (airports, navigation data and so on..), that I use to run this website: https://msfs.breincorporation.com/.

 Currently I manually extract the Airport table and shave off the colums I don't need, I was trying to automate this step with the help of drizzle.